adem-fennani/order-confirmation-agent/docs/SETUP.md

 - Python 3.11+
 - A Twilio account with a configured phone number capable of sending and receiving SMS.
-- An `ngrok` account and authtoken to expose your local server to the internet for Twilio webhooks.
+- An `ngrok` account to expose your local server to the internet for Twilio webhooks.

 ### Installation